• Skip to primary navigation

 Specialities: Hot chocolate, Polish cakes, giant baubles, illuminated city gates a Venetian carousel.

-Christmas market tours: While there aren’t tours in Gdansk specifically geared towards the Christmas markets, a city tour will take you by the markets in December giving you some insights into Polish customs and traditions.
+Christmas market tours: While there aren’t tours in Gdansk specifically geared towards the Christmas markets, a city tour of Gdansk will take you by the markets in December giving you some insights into Polish customs and traditions.

 Gdansk weather in winter: Temperatures average 3°C / -1°C (high / low) in December.